Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/Zoe-Configuration/Usermanagment/Delete-Leavers.md

 title: Zoe Configuration - Delete Leavers
 description: Learn more about configuring the deletion of leavers.
 published: true
-date: 2023-08-18T08:36:22.524Z
+date: 2023-08-31T19:36:21.888Z
 tags: config, delete, leavers, leaving player, delete leavers
 editor: markdown
 dateCreated: 2023-04-23T19:41:55.797Z
 ---

-# Delete Players that left
+# Delete players that left

 >Here you can select whether [players](/en/terms/player) that left the Discord server should be deleted automatically
 >{.is-info}

->If you  want to delete [players](/en/terms/player) after you disabled the automatic deletion, you need to do it manually with the command `/delete player`.
+>If you  want to delete [players](/en/terms/player) after you disabled the automatic deletion, you need to do it manually with the command [`/delete player`](/en/commands/delete/player).
 >{.is-warning}

 > Click on the corresponding setting :three:in the configuration menu.